ParallelMaths/parallel/pages/10-15-optical-illusions.md

 S, B, S, S, B
 S, S, B, S, B

-For any given two positions which the two brothers occupy, they can be put in these positions in 2 ways.
+For any two given positions which the two brothers must occupy, they can stand in one of two ways.
 If the brothers are B1 and B2, these are B1, B2 and B2, B1.

-For any given three positions which the three sisters occupy, they can be put in these positions in 6 ways.
+For any three given positions which the three sisters must occupy, they can stand in one of six ways.
 If the sisters are S1, S2 and S3, these are S1, S2, S3; S1, S3, S2; S2, S1, S3; S2, S3, S1; S3, S1, S2 and S3, S2, S1.

 Since the 6 choices of which positions the brothers occupy, the 2 choices of how the brothers are put in these positions, and the 6 choices of how the sisters are put in the remaining positions may be made independently, the total number of different line-ups is given by 6 × 2 × 6 = 72.
 :::